 Chris competed in season 11 of the wildly popular ABC show, Dancing With The Stars, and guested on The Tonight Show With Jay Leno, Ellen, Rachel Ray, and Talking Dead.
 He was a guest star in The Thundermans and was also the host of the primetime game shows DownFall on ABC and Robot Combat League on SyFy.
 He also wrote and created the web series comedy, ‘But I’m Chris Jericho,’ available to watch at ButImChrisJericho.com.

-Each of the following Jericho memoirs became New York Times best-sellers: A Lion’s Tale: Around the World in Spandex, Undisputed: How to Become a Champion in 1,372 Easy Steps, The Best in the World: At What I Have No Idea, and No is a Four-Letter Word: How I Failed Spelling but Succeeded in Life.
+Jericho’s witty and engaging style of writing has to lead to him becoming a New York Times Bestselling author with 2007’s A Lion’s Tale: Around the World in Spandex, 2011’s Undisputed: How to Become the World Champion in 1,372 Easy Steps, 2014’s The Best In The World…At What I Have No Idea, and 2017’s No Is a Four-Letter Word: How I Failed Spelling but Succeeded in Life.

 Born in Manhasset, NY, Jericho grew up in Winnipeg, Canada, and currently resides in Tampa, FL, with his wife Jessica, whom he married in 2000.
 Together they have three children, a son named Ash, born in 2003, and identical twin daughters, Sierra and Cheyenne.